 Kate Williams depicts a lively lady in her prime while detailing the byzantine maneuvers that persisted even after the crown was placed on her head, writing with novelistic flair and historical precision.
 Victoria, eighteen years old at the time, expelled her overbearing mother from the room when she learned she had inherited the throne, an uncompromising but straightforward move that would set the tone for the rest of her reign.
 The Queen was frequently at odds with her mother and her mother’s counsel, Irish adventurer John Conroy, and her minister.

-Even her beloved Prince Albert all tried to usurp the sovereignty from her had a difficult time together.
+Even her beloved Prince Albert tried to usurp her sovereignty from her and had a difficult time together.
 Williams clarifies the passions in the surroundings of the monarchy. this is one of the most amazing books about queen victoria.

 Queen Victoria: Twenty-Four Days That Changed Her Life By Lucy Worsley

+These were the books about queen victoria.
 Queen Victoria managed to construct a socially conservative concept of Victorian womanhood while breaking its standards at the same time.
-To conclude, she was a strong-willed and masterful politician beneath her outer appearance of typical daughter, wife, and widow.
+To conclude, she was a strong-willed and masterful politician beneath her outer appearance of a typical daughter, wife, and widow.